-I began reviewing The Claverings last week when I mentioned it in my "book report."
-I gave a hint there about my dissatisfaction with the book because I had a hard time appreciating Harry Clavering, a double-minded man when it came to love and marriage.
-As I watched him waffle on his engagement to Girl #2 when Girl#1 becomes a widow, I wished for a hero with more backbone.
+Last week I gave a hint there about my dissatisfaction with this book because I had a hard time appreciating Harry Clavering, a double-minded man when it came to love and marriage.
+As I watched him waffle on his engagement to Girl #2 when Girl #1 became a widow, I wished for a hero with more backbone.
 (Septimus Harding, Dr. Thorne and Plantagenet Palliser are men from other Trollope novels who are not perfect, but, nevertheless, are men of conviction.)

 This novel was similar to an Austen novel in that everyone is seeking to make an advantageous marriage.
 Harry is jilted initially by Julia because he has no money.
 Mr. Saul is refused by Fanny because he is penniless curate.
 After Julia becomes a rich widow, several men seek her hand purely for financial gain.
 Interestingly, those who have married into money are the most unhappy people in the story.
 Yet Trollope isn't totally against the security that comes from wealth since most of the main characters in the book end up with well-feathered nests.
 I can't tell any more of the story without giving spoilers.